 Parks and Recreation Bonds - The 2021 general obligation bond issuance of \$4,750,000 will be utilized for Park and Recreation improvements.
 The bonds bear an interest rate of 2.75% with annual installments through October 2041.
-To accumulate monies for the payment of the 2016 bond issue.
 The 2016 \$14,375,000, general-obligation refunding bonds, refunded the 2006 Parks and Recreation Refunding Bonds, a portion of the 2008 Parks and Recreation Bonds, and the 2004 Sewer Improvement Refunding Bonds. \$10,360,000 of the \$14,375,000 bond issue was used to refund the above park and recreation bond issues.
 The refunding bonds are serial bonds due in varying annual installments through October 2028.
 The bonds bear interest rates ranging from 2% to 5%.
 The original bond proceeds were used to acquire, construct, furnish, equip, and renovate parks and recreation improvements, including land and facilities acquisition and related site improvements located in the City.
 Property taxes levied in excess of actual requirements are legally restricted to servicing this debt.